Talent Management & Staff Development: What we do

 The Talent Management Continuum

 Talent Management and Staff Development work across the UC system in collaboration with learning and development groups to deliver training programs that best support all leadership levels.
-The programs listed below are currently available across the UC.
+The programs listed below are currently available across UC.
 If you’d like to learn more about the below programs please contact your local learning and development representative.

 Management Development Program (MDP)